- Born: 1984

 Nevertheless it has to be said that Gent has always been important for the several Go clubs West-Flanders had.
 While our clubs closed and opened the club of Gent has always been far more reliable.

-On a Wednesday evening I decided to visit the club of Gent.
+On a Wednesday evening (must have been the 18th of March) I decided to visit the club of Gent.
 At that time I was playing twice a week in real life, (luxury).
 I had no idea what had happened that very morning.
 2 days later I heard that one of our key members and friend Ivan had passed away in a traffic accident.
 I guess we should take a lesson from this about how short life can be and to enjoy every minute of it.
 We'll miss you Ivan, things will never be the same at Roeselare.

 The more I play and study go, the more I understand that nobody really has a fixed strength.
 Sometimes I easily beat 2 dan players, the day after I make stupid mistakes against 1k players.
 Officially when asked I say I'm "1k or maybe 1d", but I think if I want to be fair to myself I must admit I am certainly stronger than 1 kyu.
 I am at least 1 dan.
 But at dan level it are the little things which make the difference, being in shape / silence / concentration / health / energy /...
 So, I can not assure I am ALWAYS stronger than 1 dan, only 80% of the time.